utsavdrolia/kademLAN/README.markdown

 This library is an asynchronous Python implementation of the [Kademlia distributed hash table](http://en.wikipedia.org/wiki/Kademlia).
 It uses [Twisted](https://twistedmatrix.com) to provide asynchronous communication.
 The nodes communicate using [RPC over UDP](https://github.com/utsavdrolia/rpcudp) to communiate, meaning that it is capable of working behind a [NAT](http://en.wikipedia.org/wiki/NAT).

+[Addition] This version is merged with [Pyre](https://github.com/utsavdrolia/pyre) and is meant for LAN based p2p networks.
+Hence, it also does not need a bootstrap server anymore.

 This library aims to be as close to a reference implementation of the [Kademlia paper](http://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) as possible.

 ## Installation